toseef-ahmd/weather-app/README.md

 - **Current Weather**: Displays real-time weather conditions, including temperature, humidity, and wind speed, providing a snapshot of the current weather situation.
 - **Weekly Highlight**: Presents a comprehensive 7-day forecast, enabling users to plan ahead and prepare for the upcoming weather patterns.
+- **Daily Component**: Renders inside the Weekly Component. each card representing one day.
 - **Hourly Chart**: Visualizes temperature changes over the course of a day, offering insights into temperature trends and potential temperature fluctuations.

 ## Dependencies